Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #4: The Digital SAT Tests the Same Skills With New Content

-Also, the digital SAT will feature a new system called “adaptive testing” to measure students’ math, reading, and writing skills in a more efficient way.
+Also, the digital SAT features a new system called “adaptive testing” to measure students’ math, reading, and writing skills in a more efficient way.
 Adaptive testing changes the difficulty level of exam questions based on each question that a test taker gets right or wrong.
 This means that every student’s test will be a little bit different.

 Here’s what we mean: on both the Reading and Writing section and the Math section, the first module contains a broad mix of easy, medium, and hard questions.
 Based on how students perform on the first module in each section, the second module of questions will either be more difficult or less difficult.